ramparvathaneni1/pru-individual-in-class-app/README.md

 This repo is used for you to work on your personal app after we work on each section of the Todo App together in class.

-Based on the Todo API we built together you’ll build a brand new app with a model you choose (e.g. - recipe, movie, comic, song).
+Based on the Todo API we built together, you’ll build a brand new app with a model you choose (e.g. recipe, movie, comic, song).

-Requirements
+Requirements:
 - The database table must have at least 3 columns/fields
-- Your API must have full CRUD (5 API endpoints: Create, Read (many/one), Update, Delete)
+- Your API must have 5 full CRUD API endpoints:
+  - Create
+  - Read Many
+  - Read One
+  - Update
+  - Delete
 - Create a Postman Collection to test the 5 API endpoints

 Node Express Code Along For Reference: https://ga.co/48sBleZ